revilowaldow/BITC/Sessions/2026/06 14 - Session 67.md

 Obsidian experience

-Fermentation option rather than stoning, contorting,
+Fermentation option rather than stoning, contorting, scraping You end smelling slightly of dill